 Calling the police would be a waste of time, and a serious problem in customer relations!
-The police would most likely do nothing other than suggest that the owner give you some time to come up with the cash, whether this involved calling a friend to bring some cash to you, or going to an ATM machine.
+The police would most likely do nothing other than suggesting that the owner give you some time to come up with the cash, whether this involved calling a friend to bring some cash to you or going to an ATM machine.
 Trying to sue you for this would cost much more, in the long run, than the cost of a simple meal.
 At the same time, other customers would clearly see the treatment you were receiving for a simple misunderstanding (for which the restaurant can take some of the blame, if not all of it).

 It is very likely that an owner will simply comp the meal.
 It is better to lose the cost of a meal once in a while than to create a “situation” with a customer.
 A savvy owner will know that when they do what they need to do to make things as easy, and unembarrassing as possible for you, you may become a repeat customer.
 Possibly even a loyal one.